davidguigui29/robotvar/README.md

 # RoboTvar

 RoboTvar is a Python project that creates custom fonts by merging Roboto font variants with
-**Twemoji emoji font**.
-The resulting fonts combine the elegance of Roboto typography with the
+**Twemoji emoji font** or **TossFace emoji font**.
+The resulting fonts combine the elegance of Roboto typography with expressive emoji support.
-expressive and well-structured Twemoji emojis.

 ![image](screenshot.png)